Cardiothoracic Anesthesiology (CT) Fellowship

 The 12-month Adult Cardiothoracic Anesthesiology fellowship experience may be tailored to meet the needs of both the future academician and private practitioner.
 Nearly half of our fellows pursue academic faculty positions after completion of training.
 Fellowship training commences on July 1.
 Fellows receive 6 months of adult clinical cardiothoracic operating room experience in both supervisory and primary provider roles, 2 months of dedicated transesophageal echocardiography (TEE) training, 1 month in the Cardiothoracic Intensive Care Unit, 1 month of thoracic anesthesia, and 2 months elective time which may be selected from TEE, Pediatric CT Anesthesiology, Critical Care Medicine, or a focused mentored research experience.
 Fellows are expected to contribute to ongoing research programs and dedicated research time will be available throughout the 12 month continuum.

-To learn more about the Adult Cardiothoracic Anesthesiology Fellowship, please review the application packet which includes a descriptive poster and application.
-Interested individuals should contact Thomas F. Slaughter, MD, MHA (email@example.com) or call the Department of Anesthesiology at (336) 716-4498 for further information.
+Interested individuals should contact the fellowship program director, Jeffrey Gardner, MD, or call the Department of Anesthesiology at (336) 716-4498 for further information.

 Thank you for your interest in our program.